185

 12

-Paul-Marie Verlaine was a French poet associated with the Symbolist movement and the Decadent movement.
-He is considered one of the greatest representatives of the fin de siècle in international and...
+Paul Marie Verlaine was a French poet, writer and critic associated with the Symbolist, Parnassianist and Decadent movements.
+He is considered one of the paramount exponents of the fin de siècle in...

 12